ALL Metrics

 Discussion

 Friends who smoked had a significant relationship with smoking initiation in teenagers in Indonesia.
 The results indicated that teenagers who accepted cigarette offers from friends were more at risk of initiating smoking.
-Research in Swedia suggested that the influence of smoking friends on boys and girls in the sample was in line with a theory that emphasizes the power of peer modeling in developing health behaviors among teenagers.20 This was consistent with research in Samoa,18 Nigeria,23 and Africa22 that curiosity and peer pressure are the most contributing factors to the formation of the intention to smoke.
+Research in Swedia suggested that the influence of smoking friends on boys and girls in the sample was in line with a theory that emphasizes the power of peer modeling in developing health behaviors among teenagers.32 This was consistent with research in Samoa,23 Nigeria,19 and Africa18 that curiosity and peer pressure are the most contributing factors to the formation of the intention to smoke.
 This is in line with Indonesia where most teenagers are starting to dare to try cigarettes because they see other friends smoking.
-Therefore, it is necessary to supervise teenagers and educate parents to reduce the initiation of smoking.42
+Therefore, in addition to parental supervision and education, it is essential to promote peer group support programs and improve access to youth-friendly smoking cessation services to help prevent and reduce smoking initiation among adolescents.

 Nevertheless, this study is not without its limitations.
 First, as a cross-sectional analysis, this study can only assess associations between factors and smoking initiation but cannot establish causality; longitudinal studies are needed to confirm the temporal relationships between these variables and smoking initiation in adolescents.
 Additionally, this study relies on self-reported data, which may introduce response biases.
 Adolescents, particularly those under 13 years old and female respondents, may be more likely to underreport smoking behaviors due to social desirability bias or fear of judgment, potentially leading to an underestimation of smoking prevalence among these subgroups.
 Future research should consider using biochemical verification methods, such as cotinine tests, to validate self-reported smoking status.
 Furthermore, several factors related to smoking initiation, including the type of cigarette product used, frequency, age of onset, and motivation for smoking initiation, were not examined in this study.
 Further research efforts should aim to investigate these factors to provide a more comprehensive understanding of adolescent smoking initiation.